ryasar79/reduxx/README.md

 **(with 100% code coverage😉👍🏿👍🏽👍🏻)**

-#### ReduxX is a lightweight yet super-powerful, very easy to learn and to setup alternative to the other overly complicated and bloated React state management libraries. 😉
+#### ReduxX is a lightweight yet super-powerful and very easy to learn and very easy to setup React state management library.

 ### Table of Contents: